Abh-igyan/Distributed-Benchmarking-Hosting-Platform/README.md

 Submission containers:    random Docker host ports
 ```

 The frontend talks only to FastAPI.
-FastAPI coordinates Docker containers, PostgreSQL, and the Go load generator.
+FastAPI coordinates Docker containers, PostgreSQL, and the Go load generator instances.

 ## Configuration